Optimizing Prompts for Text-to-Image Generation

-\subsection{Data Collection}
+\subsection{Data collection}

-For supervised fine-tuning, we collect 90k target prompts and construct four types of source prompts as described in Section~\ref{sec:sft}, obtaining 360k paired data in total.
+For supervised fine-tuning, we collect 90k target prompts from Lexica website and construct four types of source prompts as described in Section~\ref{sec:sft}, obtaining 360k paired data in total.
 At the reinforcement learning stage, we only require source prompts and the policy can explore better rephrasings itself.
 We use three types of data: (1) in-domain prompts from DiffusionDB~\citep{diffusiondb}, which is a gallery of prompts specified by real users.
-We use the user input for exploration and the manually engineered prompt for comparison, (2) out-of-domain image captions from COCO dataset~\cite{cocodata}, (3) ImageNet-21k image labels, the sizes of which are 600k, 600k and 40k respectively.
+We use the user input (main content) for exploration and the manually engineered prompt (with modifiers) for comparison, (2) out-of-domain image captions from COCO dataset~\citep{cocodata}, (3) image labels from ImageNet-21k~\citep{imagenet}, the sizes of which are 600k, 600k and 40k respectively.
 We empirically observe that human-engineered prompts from Lexica perform better than those from DiffusionDB so we use the former in supervised fine-tuning.
 To improve the data diversity, we add image caption data and image label data in reinforcement learning.
 To avoid model bias in certain data formats, we randomize the capitalization of the first letter of each prompt and randomly add periods at the end of it.